 Hunny is a second-generation Cambodian-American who was born in San Diego, California and raised in Long Beach.
 Known to many by her stage name, Dj Hunny, she is a local artist who is also an active member of the Cambodian community.
 Hunny has dj’d at many venues from Hollywood, LA, Orange County, and Cambodia.
 Long Beach locals know Hunny as a DJ and entrepreneur when she opened and operated a family restaurant.
 Her other notable accomplishment includes receiving her medical diploma from Kaplan College in 2012 and working as a certified phlebotomist at Long Beach Memorial Medical Center.
-She is currently a student at Cypress College majoring in Sociology and Behavioral Sciences.
 Through her civic engagement she has worked with many grassroots organizations both locally and internationally to bridge the generation gap and to preserve Cambodian arts, culture, and history.

 Hunny created Qhmer as a platform to promote positive representation of LGBTQ+ Khmers in both the Cambodian and queer community.
 She is a strong believer in drawing from her experiences and applying all her knowledge and skills towards effecting positive social change and building her community.

 In her hometown of Long Beach, Marian attended California State University, Long Beach where she earned her bachelor's degree in Finance, with a concentration in Investments in May 2013.
 Prior to graduation, one of her professional career goals was to work for an established aerospace company.
 The following winter, 6 months after graduation, Marian started her career in Finance/Accounting with Space Exploration Technologies, better known as SpaceX, in Hawthorne, California.